ThePuzzlemaker/tethys/README.md

 - `src/`: The glorious source code.
   - `bin/uitest/`: UI testing.
 WIP
   - `bin/tethys.rs`: The main binary.
   - `ir/`: IR definition.
-At the moment this is really just a named AST.
+At the moment this is really just a name-resolved AST.
   - `lowering/`: Lowering.
 This will soon be renamed to resolution, as it is just that.
   - `parse/`: Lexing and parsing.
   - `resolve/`: Old resolution.
 Not relevant any more, but kept at the moment while I'm working on the new resolution.